ashleydavis/the-data-wrangler-blog/_pages/about.markdown

 So much of my life seems to depend on data visualization.
 It could be a construction schedule (in my day job), a financial graph (for watching my investments) or debugging a 3D data set (I develop games, simulations and VR experiences, for that please see [my other blog](http://www.what-could-possibly-go-wrong.com/?utm_source=ash&utm_medium=the-data-wrangler&utm_campaign=the-data-wrangler-about)).
 Here I talk about data transformation, data visualization and managing large data sets.

 I'm writing to share my experience of working with data for commercial and open-source projects.
 I have a strong interest in improving my data processing and visualization toolkit and to help others do the same.
-For a full background please see [Linkedin](https://www.linkedin.com/in/ashleydavis75).
+For a full background please see [Linkedin](https://www.linkedin.com/in/ashleydavis75) or [my personal web page](http://www.codecapers.com.au/).

 One of my big open source projects has been [Data Forge](http://www.data-forge-js.com/?utm_source=the-data-wrangler&utm_campaign=the-data-wrangler&utm_medium=blog), developed to help me and my team work efficiently and effectively with data.
 It's a data wrangling toolkit written in JavaScript.
 Please try it out, you might be surprised what it can do.